tloehr/Offene-Pflege.de/src/artwork/readme-icons.txt

-Most of the icons in OPDE have been taken from several iconsets of the KDE project:
+Most of the icons in OPDE have been taken fromTemplate several iconsets of the KDE project:
 - CrystalClear (Icon Theme by Everaldo.com Design Studio)
 - CrystalSVG (Icon Theme by Everaldo.com Design Studio)
 - KDE Crystal Diamond 2 (www.paolinoland.it)